-Oklahoma Insurance Department: Be on alert as new Medicare cards arive
+Oklahoma Insurance Department: Be on alert as new Medicare cards arrive

 OKLAHOMA CITY – State officials are letting Oklahomans know they should be on alert as new Medicare cards arrive.